cblichmann/jailtime/README.md

 jailtime is a command-line utility to create and manage chroot/jail environments.
 Why is this useful? jailtime helps to
-  - create restricted SSH logins that only allow scp or git, etc.
+  - Create restricted SSH logins that only allow scp or git, etc.
-  - build a Docker image without all the clutter of a fat base image based on a full Linux distribution.
+  - Build a Docker image without all the clutter of a fat base image based on a full Linux distribution.
-  - restrict daemons into a filesystem sub-tree to enhance security.
+  - Restrict daemons into a filesystem sub-tree to enhance security.

 Table of Contents